-The Company is exposed to concentration of credit risk with respect to cash and cash equivalents in the amount of \$2.47 million (June 30, 2013: \$3.87 million) which is held with a Malaysian financial institution.
-The amount of \$7.97 million (June 30, 2013: \$7.30 million) is held with a Canadian financial institution.
-The amount of \$0.50 million (June 30, 2013: \$nil) is held with an Australian financial institution.
-In addition, the Company is exposed to credit risk with respect to the loan owing by Veris Gold Corporation for \$6.60 million which the Company is actively pursuing for recovery.
+The Company is exposed to concentration of credit risk with respect to cash and cash equivalents (Note 4).
+The amount of \$2.41 million (June 30, 2013: \$16.56 million) is held with a Malaysian financial institution, \$0.50 million (June 30, 2013: nil) with an Australian financial institution and \$21.79 million (June 30, 2013: \$25.38 million) is held with a Canadian financial institution.
+In addition, the Company is exposed to credit risk with respect to the loan owing by Veris Gold Corporation for \$6.46 million, net of accounts payable due to Veris, which the Company is actively pursuing for recovery.
 To mitigate exposure to credit risk, the Company has established policies to limit the concentration of credit risk, to ensure counterparties demonstrate minimum acceptable credit worthiness, and to ensure liquidity of available funds.